 In Spring 2017 we were delighted to be commissioned to carry out one of eight Charter Art residencies being curated by Common Ground to celebrate the 800th anniversary of the original Forest Charter and the creation of the new Charter for Trees, Woods and People.
-This is a nationwide arts initiative that involves brilliant artists and is full of creativity, participation, conversations and debates, and will provide legacies in many different parts of the country.
+This nationwide arts initiative driven by creativity, participation, conversations and debates, has created legacies across the UK.

-The concept of a treefold continues the process that has been at the heart of The Long View: inviting people to pause with a tree.
-It recognizes and celebrates the value of being with trees, and the place of trees within a biodiverse landscape that is also rich in human cultures of stone wall building, stockmanship and woodland management.
+The concept of a treefold continues the process that has been at the heart of The Long View: inviting people to pause with a tree while celebrating trees, for their own sake, and for what they provide for us and for other elements of an interconnected environment that is also rich in human cultures of stone wall building, stockmanship and woodland management.

 treefold:east - Little Asby Common

 treefold:centre - Grizedale Forest

 treefold:north - Glencoyne Park